Chern-Simons-Matter Theories at Large Baryon Number: Abstract

 \section{Abstract}

-{ We study $SU(2)$ Chern-Simons theories at level $k$ coupled to a scalar on $T^2\times \mathbb{R}$ at large baryon number.
+We study $SU(2)$ Chern-Simons theories at level $k$ coupled to a scalar on $T^2\times \mathbb{R}$ at large baryon number.
 We find a homogeneous but anisotropic ground state configuration for any values of $k$ on the IR fixed-point of those models.
 This classical analysis is valid as long as we take the baryon number large.
-As a corollary, the result negates the na\"ive folklore that Chern-Simons-matter theories reduce to ungauged theories projected onto the singlet sector, on the torus spatial slice.
-This system is also an interesting example where persistent currents are present in the ground state, without possibly violating the Bloch's theorem.
-This paper will be one primitive step towards quantitative analysis of Chern-Simons-matter dualities using the large charge expansion. \if0 This is a note on homogeneous-inhomogeneous transition at large charge CSM theories.
+As a corollary, by comparing the symmetry breaking pattern at large chemical potential, we find that the theory does not reduce to the singlet sector of the $O(4)$ Wilson-Fisher fixed-point at large-$k$, as expected from general grounds.
+This paper will be one primitive step towards quantitative analysis of Chern-Simons-matter dualities using the large charge expansion.

-Current status: Mostly retained our original calculation of the classical GS of the $SU(2)$ CSM matter theory at large charge and small levels.
-I have already determined the place, with a correct coefficient, where the transition occurs.

-To Do: (1) Determine the inhomogeneous GS at large levels.
-(2) Effective action for both cases, and the GB counting argument.
-(3) RG analysis and the log corrections. \fi }